josephgodwinkimani/vue-commerce-lab/README.md

 This application is equipped with PHPUnit tests for all models and controllers.
 Tests are located in the `tests/` directory.

-Before running tests, you'll need to run either have the dev server running or build:
+Because PHPUnit makes calls to the front-end, you'll need to run either start the dev server or run a build:

 ```bash
 npm run dev